Treatment for schizophrenia

 - Ziprasidone (Geodon)

 Psychotherapy for schizophrenia is another type of treatment for schizophrenia that can help with the behavioral, psychological, social, and occupational problems that go with the illness.
-Through Psychotherapy for schizophrenia, patients also can learn to manage their symptoms, identify early warning signs of relapse, and come up with a relapse prevention plan.
-Psychotherapy for schizophrenia include:
+Through psychotherapy for schizophrenia, patients can also learn to manage their symptoms, identify early warning signs of relapse, and come up with a relapse prevention plan.
+Psychotherapy for schizophrenia includes:

-- Cognitive remediation, which involves learning techniques to make up for problems with information processing.
+- Cognitive remediation involves learning techniques to make up for problems with information processing.
 It often uses drills, coaching, and computer-based exercises to strengthen mental skills that involve attention, memory, planning, and organization.

-- Individual psychotherapy, which can help the person better understand their illness, and learn to cope and problem-solving skills
+- Individual psychotherapy can help the person better understand their illness, learn to cope, and develop problem-solving skills.

-- Family therapy, which can help families deal with a loved one who has schizophrenia, enabling them to better help their loved one
+- Family therapy, which can help families deal with a loved one who has schizophrenia, enables them to better help their loved one.

-- Group therapy/support groups, which can provide continuing mutual support
+- Group therapy or support groups that can provide continuing mutual support

-ECT for schizophrenia is a procedure that involves the use of electrodes being attached to the person’s scalp.
+ECT for schizophrenia is a procedure that involves the use of electrodes attached to the person’s scalp.
 While they’re asleep under general anesthesia, doctors send a small electric shock to the brain.
-A course of ECT therapy usually involves 2-3 treatments per week for several weeks.
+ECT therapy usually involves 2-3 treatments per week for several weeks.

 ECT for schizophrenia causes a controlled seizure.
-A series of treatments over time leads to improvement in mood and thinking.
-Scientists don’t fully understand exactly how ECT and the controlled seizures it causes help, but some researchers think ECT-induced seizures may affect the release of neurotransmitters in the brain.
-ECT for schizophrenia can help when medications no longer work, or if severe depression or catatonia makes treating the illness difficult.
+A series of treatments over time leads to improvements in mood and thinking.
+Scientists don’t fully understand precisely how ECT and the controlled seizures it causes help, but some researchers think ECT-induced seizures may affect the release of neurotransmitters in the brain.
+ECT for schizophrenia can help when medications no longer work or if severe depression or catatonia makes treating the illness difficult.

 Insulin shock therapy for the treatment of schizophrenia

 Insulin shock therapy for schizophrenia is another treatment for schizophrenia.
-However, Insulin shock therapy was found to be effective in the treatment of 182 cases of schizophrenia in the following terms: discharged from the hospital, 34.1%; remained discharged after a period of 21 to 75 months, 19.8%; and full social recovery (after that period of time) estimated at about 6%.
-These figures indicate that insulin shock therapy is certainly not sufficient as a sole form of treatment in schizophrenia.
-It may have more value when used as a preliminary approach to psychotherapy or milieu therapy.
-On the other hand the low social recovery rate, after 40 months (average) of evaluation, is discouraging.
+However, insulin shock therapy was found to be effective in the treatment of 182 cases of schizophrenia in the following terms: discharged from the hospital, 34.1%; remained discharged after a period of 21 to 75 months, 19.8%; and full social recovery (after that period), estimated at 6%.
+These figures indicate that insulin shock therapy is certainly not sufficient as a sole form of treatment for schizophrenia.
+It may have more value when used as a preliminary psychotherapy or milieu therapy approach.
+On the other hand, the low social recovery rate after 40 months (average) of evaluation is discouraging.